Why is this important?

 - taking legal action in a civil court (see under heading Taking legal action)

 - making a claim to the Criminal Injuries Compensation Authority (see under heading Criminal Injuries Compensation Authority)

 - through a criminal compensation order (see under heading Criminal compensation orders).

 If you have sustained a personal injury and want to claim compensation you should consult a specialist solicitor as it can be very difficult to assess how much compensation to claim for.

 If the court finds that the claimant was partly to blame for the accident, it may reduce the amount of damages paid, for example, if s/he was not wearing a seatbelt in a road traffic accident.

 If you have been receiving certain social security benefits because of an accident in which you sustained a personal injury, you may have to pay these back out of any compensation you get.

-The rules about deduction from benefits are complex and you should seek specialist advice from an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+The rules about deduction from benefits are complex and you should seek specialist advice from an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 If you have sustained a personal injury you may be considering using the services of a claims assessor (sometimes known as a claims manager).
 Claims assessors offer to take up cases on a ‘no win, no fee’ basis but there may be some disadvantages including:-